thugs-rumal/rumal_back/README.md

 ## Running Rumal's backend

-First of all, you will need to run the backend daemon:
+First of all, you will need to run the backend daemon. **IMPORTANT: please make sure that the user you run the backend daemon with can run Docker images** (e.g. run it as `root` or add it to the `docker` group or create a `sudoers` entry to allow it to run `/usr/bin/docker without password`, whatever).

     $ python manage.py run_thug